-Figure 1: Schematic representation of the two-stroke crosshead diesel engine
+Figure 1: Schematic representation of the two-stroke crosshead diesel engine showing where the different lubricants are used.
+Combustion chamber is lubricated by cylinder lube oil.
+All rotating parts

 The sealing mechanism to separate the cylinder from the crankcase system allows two different optimized lubricants to be used in the engine.